 The risk to bees from succeeding flowering crops in soil containing neonicotinoid residues is one of the reasons for the neonic ban being extended to sugar beet (a non-flowering crop), and this specific issue was also flagged in the 2018 emergency authorisation decision for future applications to address.

-The Defra statement for 2021 says that, to address this, conditions applied to the authorisation include “no flowering crops are planted as following crops for a period of at least 22 months, with an extended period of exclusion for oilseed rape (of 32 months), to minimise the risk to bees”.
+The Defra statement for 2021 said that, to address this, conditions applied to the authorisation included “no flowering crops are planted as following crops for a period of at least 22 months, with an extended period of exclusion for oilseed rape (of 32 months), to minimise the risk to bees”.
 Again, it’s an indication of just how toxic these chemicals are that such a long period of time is needed before a flowering crop can be grown.

-Even with the 32 month gap imposed for oilseed rape risks to bees cannot be ruled out, the HSE stated in its advice that “It has not been possible to quantify how long it would take for the levels to drop to below the point where there would be adverse effects on honey bee colonies".
+However, according to the government's advisors, even this isn'tt enough.
+The HSE warned that there could be impacts on bees after 22 months or longer.
+Even with the 32 month gap imposed for oilseed rape, risks to bees can't be ruled out.
+The HSE stated in its advice that it "has not been possible to quantify how long it would take for the levels to drop to below the point where there would be adverse effects on honey bee colonies".
 Papers seen by Friends of the Earth indicate that the risk of exposure at sub-lethal levels even after this long delay could effect honey bees' ability to find their way back to the hive.

 Reducing the rate of application